Country of origin

 of traditional pistol grips and stocks.

-PKP Pecheneg: new GPMG designed to replace the PKM.
+PKP Pecheneg: improved and updated version of the PKM.
 It

 entered service with the Russian armed forces in 2001, but has

 barely begun to replace the PKM in Russian service.
 Improvements